 Essentially, with an alcoholic wipe, or ideally a track abrasive block such as this Peco one, rub down the rail tops.
 Do this a few times and brush off the dust and you’ll be surprised how much better trains run.

 I’m continually building and working on my layout and track at the moment so the rails get dirty easily and need regularly cleaning – usually after each work session.
-Normally however every 3 months or so seems to be the general consensus of how often track should be cleaned.
+Normally, however, every 3 months or so seems to be the general consensus of how often track should be cleaned.

 Extra, Model Train Maintenance Resources

-If you carry out the above preventative maintenance steps on your Hornby or other model train it should run without problem for many years.
+If you carry out the above preventative maintenance steps on your Hornby or other model trains it should run without problem for many years.
 If problems do crop up or you want to do more the following resources from across the Internet should help.